 At low tide, Canna Island is linked to the neighbouring Isle of Sanday by sandbanks and a road.

-- Both isles (Canna and Sanday) were donated to the National Trust for Scotland (NTS) by John Lorne Campbell (1906-1996).
+- In 1981, both isles (Canna and Sanday) were donated to the National Trust for Scotland (NTS) by John Lorne Campbell (1906-1996).
 Today, they are operated as a farm / conservation area.

 There are some 20 buildings on Sanday and Canna, including 3 churches and a post office.
 The island's "tea room" closed in 2008 and was reopened in 2010 under the new name "Gille Brighde Cafe Restaurant".